sveawebpay/php-integration/README.md

 `->setCancelUrl()` (optional, paypage only) Presents a cancel button on the PayPage.
 In case the payment method selection is cancelled by the user, Svea will redirect back to the cancel url.
 Unless a cancel url is specified, no cancel button will be presented at the PayPage.

-See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/master/apidoc/classes/Svea.HostedService.HostedPayment.html" target="_blank">HostedPayment</a> class.
+See the <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/master/apidoc/classes/Svea.HostedService.HostedPayment.html" target="_blank">HostedPayment</a> class for response url details.

-The service response is returned as an XML message, use the SveaResponse response handler to get a response object.
+The service response received is sent as an XML message, use the SveaResponse response handler to get a response object.
 For details, see [8.
 SveaResponse](https://github.com/sveawebpay/php-integration#8-svearesponse) below.

 ### 3.6 Recommended payment method usage
 *I am using the invoice and/or payment plan payment methods in my integration.*